 14. Encourages Healthier Choices In Other Areas Of Your Life

 Many of us come to yoga for the lithe, lean body.
-Many more leave with an appreciate of what it means to look after the body as a whole, not just it’s ability to impact our external appearance.
+Much more leave with an appreciation of what it means to look after the body as a whole, not just it’s the ability to impact our external appearance.
 Yoga is a powerful starting point for creating healthy changes in all areas of our lives from eating better, to reducing stress and making time for rest.

 15. Makes You Happy!

 The many ways that yoga works to change our lives in positive ways, combined with its key teachings of acceptance and gratitude, make it a powerful tool on the journey towards contentment and happiness

 However, the only way to discover these benefits for yourself is to unroll your mat and start practicing power flow yoga today!